Blue Train - Coltrane So Africa

 Los Angeles based Vivian Ying Yang served a Consulting Producer to Meteor 17 and Proffer.
 Fellow Chasing Trane producer, Dave Harding, accompanied Proffer to oversee and bring to life this event in South Africa.

 The entire experience was filmed by leading South African production company, PixPlay.
-Proffer and Harding are editing it into a .60 minute documentary entitled: TRANE TRACKS: A Musical Journey Across South Africa, which will be narrated by a prominent media personality with a strong nexus to the country and its culture.
+Proffer and Harding have edited it into a mini documentary entitled:: TRANE TRACKS: A Musical Journey Across South Africa, narrated by a prominent media personality with a strong nexus to the country and its culture. https://vimeopro.com/meteor17productions/trane-tracks-sizzle-reel